Redefining Cooking Through Smart Simplicity.

 Poor Visual Design

-Most apps present cooking content without clear structure or hierarchy for users.
-Dense formatting and poor layout make it hard to understand quickly.
+Most apps present cooking content with no clear structure or hierarchy.
+Dense formatting and poor layout make it hard to understand

 Overwhelming Interfaces